michal-harish/kafka-php/README.md

 Backlog
 =======
+ * TODO - ConsumerConnector Facade so that both 0.7 and 0.8 can be implemented transparently
  * TODO - ConsumerConnector option for autooffset.reset (there are various opinions about this)
- * TODO - Abstract Consumer and Producer Connector so that both 0.7 and 0.8 discovery logic can be implemented transparently
- * TODO - try implementing the new versioned wire format 0.8 and acknowledgements

  * TODO - ConsumerConnector and ProducerConnector shutdown hooks that close all channels as done in bootstrap of vdna-event-producer
  * TODO - ConsumerConnector offset management in zk /consumers/<groupid>/offsets/...
  * TODO - ConsumerConnector zk watcher and rebalance on nextMessage
  * TODO - ProducerConnector zk watcher and rebalance
+ * TODO - ConsumerConnector zk watcher and rebalance
+ * TODO - try implementing the new versioned wire format 0.8 and acknowledgements
  * TODO - Snappy compression - could not compile snappy.so on 64-bit :(
  * TODO - detect 64-bit php and replace Kafka_Offset hex for decimal under the hood